xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 than normal in order to ensure the new Custom Resource Definitions are actually applied to the deployment.

-1. Remove the old **CertManager** deployment.
+1. Remove the old **CertManager** Deployment.

     ```shell
     kubectl delete deployments -l app=cert-manager --cascade
     ```

-1. Upgrade to fix the **CertManager** release, remove the old Custom Resource Definitinos, and stop Helm from tracking them.
+1. Run upgrade to fix the **CertManager** release.
+Remove the old Custom Resource Definitions, and stop Helm from tracking them.

     ```shell
     helm upgrade --install --values - --set certmanager.installCRDs=false YOUR-RELEASE-NAME gitlab/gitlab < <(helm get values YOUR-RELEASE-NAME)
     ```

-1. Remove the **CertManager** deployment again now to ensure all the old CustomResourceDefinitions are actually removed.
+1. Remove the **CertManager** Deployment again.
+This step is required to overcome the error state created by trying to upgrade without having first deleted the **CertManager** Deployment.

     ```shell
     kubectl delete deployments -l app=cert-manager --cascade
     ```

-1. Run the upgrade again installing the new Custom Resource Definitions
+1. Run the upgrade again.
+This time install the new Custom Resource Definitions

     ```shell
     helm upgrade --install --values - --set certmanager.installCRDs=true YOUR-RELEASE-NAME gitlab/gitlab < <(helm get values YOUR-RELEASE-NAME)